NFiete/dire/config.md

 The maximum length to scan for a word.
 The bigger this is the more accurate the results will be, but it will be slower.

+## min\_context\_left

+The minimum number of characters to scan left when grabbing context

+## min\_context\_right

+The minimum number of characters to scan right when grabbing context

+## max\_context\_left

+The maximum number of characters to scan right when grabbing context.
+Set to None to scan to the end of the document.

+## min\_sentance\_left

+The minimum number of characters to scan left when grabbing sentance

+## min\_sentance\_right

+The minimum number of characters to scan right when grabbing sentance

+## max\_sentance\_left

+The maximum number of characters to scan right when grabbing sentance.
+Set to None to scan to the end of the document.